matloff/FarewellAddress/Address.md

 Though seldom phrased this way, there are two central issues in statistics, variance and bias.

 * Variance: How much does an estimator vary from one sample to another?
 What can we use to gauge this?
-* Bias: I speak here not so much about "dividing by n rather than n-1" in S<sup>2</sup>, and more about model bias.
-What is the effect of omitting a variable in a statistical analysis?
+* Bias: I speak here not so much about "dividing by n rather than n-1" in S<sup>2</sup>, a very minor issue, and more about model bias.
+What is the effect of omitting a variable in a statistical analysis (or even in an informal Powerpoint presentation)?
 Special case: Conditional vs. unconditional probability.

 The above should be emphasized in statistics courses of any levels.
 And: